TermuxMastery/Termux-sounds-Terminal-/README.md

 1️⃣ Termux Startup Typing Sound

-🟢 When Termux starts, text is displayed letter by letter and this sound is played:
+🟢 When Termux starts, text is displayed letter by letter and with sound

-Howareyou
+How are you

 ✔ Used for startup typing animation
 ✔ Plays automatically when Termux launches